avelgest/principled-material-layers/README.md

 - Individually set the blend mode of each of a layer’s channels or disable the channel entirely.
 - Use node groups to mask layers or as custom blend modes.
+- Quickly switch between viewing the material and viewing individual channels.
-- UDIM support (some features not available for UDIMs).
+- UDIM support (some features are not available for UDIMs).

 ## Usage
 See also the